What You Need to Know About Coil Winder, Taper, or Finisher

 - Review work orders and specifications to determine materials needed and types of parts to be processed.

-What a Coil Winder, Taper, or Finisher Should Know
+Things a Coil Winder, Taper, or Finisher Should Know How to Do

-Coil Winders, Tapers, and Finishers state the following job skills are important in their day-to-day work.
+When polled, Coil Winders, Tapers, and Finishers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.